 The power of EDH is better showned when working with timeseries.
 We will now show how fast it is to compute the 2 metre temperature climatology (montly mean and standard deviation) in Berlin, over the reference period 2020-2035.

-With legacy data distributon systems you would need to dowload the entire world temperature, for the reference time period, in order to extract the Berlin data.
-Thanks to earth data hub this is not needed anymore! you only need to download the relevant chunks.
+With legacy data distributon systems you would need to download the entire world temperature for the reference time period, extract the Berlin data and do your calculations.
+Alternatively the data provider might do a crop and merge operation for you, but chances are that this is very slow (internally the data provider still accesses the entire world temperature, you just don't see it!).
+Thanks to Earth Data Hub this is not needed anymore.
+You only need to download the relevant chunks.

-Here, we select the closet data to Berlin:
+Here, we select the closest data to Berlin:

 t2m_Berlin_2020_2035 = t2m.sel(**{"latitude": 52.5, "longitude": 13.4}, method="nearest").sel(time=slice("2020", "2035"))